Violet The Dog: Florida Dog Found Badly Burned After Owners Reportedly Dyed Her Fur Purple

 A Florida animal shelter has warned pet owners about the dangers of using human hair dye on animals, making its message known through the story of Violet the dog, whose owners allegedly applied purple dye on her fur, resulting in serious injuries.

-In a Facebook post shared on Tuesday, Pinellas County Animal Services (PCAS) wrote about Violet, a five-pound, white Maltese mix who was found in bad shape, with “obvious” burns on her skin and her eyes swollen shut.
+In a Facebook post shared on Tuesday, Pinellas County Animal Services (PCAS) wrote about Violet, a 5-pound, white Maltese mix who was found in bad shape, with “obvious” burns on her skin and her eyes swollen shut.
 This was reportedly because her previous owners used human hair dye to give her fur a purple hue, as seen in a series of photos posted by the animal shelter.
 As a word of caution for those who want to view the photos in the link above, these are graphic images that some readers may find disturbing.

 The PCAS did not disclose any information on Violet the dog’s previous owners, but officials told the Orlando Sentinel that she was originally found as a stray dog.
 After shaving off her hair to assess the damage caused by the hair dye and enduring some tense moments when Violet’s skin began to slough off, the shelter then began the three-month process of nursing Violet back to health through a variety of treatments, including painkillers, antibiotics, and IV fluids.